Caronise/Unlatch/README.md

 ## Overview

-Unlatch that allows a user to keep track of the maintenance done to their vehicles.
+Unlatch is an app that allows a user to keep track of the maintenance done to their vehicles.
 Each individual vehicle has a video, parts required, instructions and repair logs.
 User can add and delete repair logs.
 This application is better viewed as a mobile device since it was meant to be used primarily on a cellphone.

 ## Final Product